omar0ali/spaceinvaders-game-cli/README.md

 - [X] Gun Reload + cooldown.
 - [X] Adding Asteroids.
 - [X] New Particle System: Added simple animation of an explosion
+- [X] Added meteoroids — when an asteroid explodes, it scatters meteoroids.
+    - They damage spaceships, alien ships, and boss ships.

 ### Controls